ysoh286/honours-project-2017/detailed-notes.md

 - Facetting: ??

+**An advanced facetting example/array of plots challenge:** Currently still on the to-do list.

-**Boxplot challenge:** ??
+**Boxplot challenge:**
 - Easily achievable with iNZight/gridSVG/custom JS (though, a possible future problem is the ease of matching the correct elements to interactions if there are lots of elements on the page)

-**An advanced facetting example/array of plots challenge:** ??
+- Trying to attempt it with Shiny + filter sliders (still working on it!).

 **Trendline challenge:**
 - When you're coupling it with Shiny - it seems everything's doable (in an R sense).